jsfabiani/FDV_2D_Prototype/README.md

 ## Animation
 ![Animation]()
 The animation in this project is relatively complex.
 Here we leave the animators for the player, a boss and an enemy.
 The animator for the door is similar to the enemy's, without the running state, and the animator for the Shopkeeper uses a single animation on loop.

+## Audio
+There are three different audio mixers: SFX, Ambience and Soundtrack.
+The Soundtrack Audio Source is in the Game Manager, and it plays a song distorted to sound low fidelity.
+The Ambience tracks are tied to each area, and are activated and deactivated on entering and exit the area.
+The SFX are tied to the player and the enemies, representing sounds for being hurt, attacking, jumping, recovering health, etc.

 # Game Design